EFTEC/BladeOne/README.md

 ```

 #### @forelse($array as $alias) / @empty / @endforelse
-Its the same than foreach but jumps to the @empty tag if the array is null or empty
+Its the same as foreach but jumps to the `@empty` tag if the array is null or empty

 |Tag|Note|Example|
 |---|---|---|